PrimozRatej/CertificateChain/README.md

+# SSL Certificates
-# Validation of Certificates in flutter
+## Validation of Certificates in flutter

 ### 1. If intrusion is possible then the application does not use ```SecurityContext.defaultContext```.
 ```dart